-The Corrective Services Department, consisting of the Probation Sections and the Non-Custodial Diversion Section, handles a wide range of juvenile offenses.
-Dispositions in these cases vary from community service to probation, placement in the Youth Services Bureau, commitment to the Tennessee Department of Children's Services or transfer to Criminal Court
+The Corrective Services Department, consisting of the Juvenile Services and the Non-Custodial Diversion Section, handles a wide range of juvenile offenses.
+Dispositions in these cases vary from community service to probation, placement in the Youth Services Bureau, commitment to the Tennessee Department of Children's Services or transfer to Criminal Court.

-The Probation Section is responsible for the majority of pre-hearing investigations and casework in delinquency cases including juvenile summonses issued by law enforcement agencies throughout Shelby County.
+The Juvenile Services Section is responsible for the majority of pre-hearing investigations and casework in delinquency cases including juvenile summonses issued by law enforcement agencies throughout Shelby County.

 In 2018, the Corrective Services Department began utilizing pre-adjudicatory Global Positioning Satellite (GPS) monitoring as a detention alternative.
-GPS monitoring of preadjudicatory youth prevents those youth from being held in the Detention Center and allows them to remain in the community while waiting on their court appearance.
-There were 194 referrals for the year.
+GPS monitoring of pre-adjudicatory youth prevents those youth from being held in the Detention Center and allows them to remain in the community while waiting on their court appearance.
+There were 214 referrals for 2019.